The problem

 Results

 We A/B tested on 50% of iOS traffic over a month.
 Blog following surged, as expected (the step was brand new).
-The real signal was what happened after:

 - 28-day retention